 Marissia has also collaborated with the London-based emerging theatre company cafila aeterna as resident spectator and co-deviser in developing What Happened to the Tyrant (Camden People's Theatre, 2010) and The World Rests on a Tortoise (‘100 years of Futurism’ event, Goldsmiths College 2009).

 In the past she has widely taught on both theory and theatre practice specializing in: British theatre; feminist theatre; cultural/critical theory; contemporary theatre practices/devising; applied theatre; actor-training.

 Research and knowledge exchange

-She is a member of the early-career Research Network Inside/Outside Europe (http://insideoutsideeurope.wordpress.com/about/) and CDE (Contemporary Drama in English).
-She is also an affiliate of ETRN (European Theatre Research Network) based at the University of Kent.
-She is currently co-convening Theatre and Performance Research Association's (TaPRA) working group Performance, Identity, Community.
-Marissia was one of the founding editors of Platform postgraduate e-journal and served as member of its editorial board until 2009.
+In the past, she was member of CDE (Contemporary Drama in English) and was one of the founding editors of Platform postgraduate e-journal and served as member of its editorial board until 2009.

 Teaching and subject expertise

 Her teaching responsibilities include: Postdramatic Devising; Theatre in Society; Directing and Dramaturgy; Practice as Research; Dissertation; Arts in Context; Applied Theatre; Practising Applied Performance.